 When the word “lord” is written in all upper-case letters (LORD), the Hebrew behind this word is the name of God, יהוה (YHWH).

 And he said, Lord GOD, whereby shall I know that I shall inherit it?
 (KJV, Genesis 15:8)

 In this verse Hebrew phrase Lord GOD is written in Hebrew as; אדני יהוה, which transliterates as; Adonai YHWH.
 The word Elohiym is the Hebrew word for “God.”
-But in Genesis 15:8 the word “god” is written in all uppercase because it is the KJV’s translation of the name Yahweh.
-Because the word Adonai means “lord,” they couldn’t translate this as “Lord LORD,” so they chose to use the word “god” for Yahweh and written it in all upper case letters (Author’s Note: Just another case of a translation disregarding the actual Hebrew text).
+But in Genesis 15:8 the word “god” is written in all upper-case because it is the KJV’s translation of the name Yahweh.
+Because the word Adonai means “lord,” they couldn’t translate this as “Lord LORD,” so they chose to use the word “god” for Yahweh and wrote it in all upper-case letters (Author’s Note: Just another case of a translation disregarding the actual Hebrew text).

 And the LORD God took the man, and put him into the garden of Eden to dress it and to keep it.
 (KJV, Genesis 2:15)

 In this verse the phrase "LORD God" is written in the Hebrew as; יהוה אלהים, which transliterates as; YHWH Elohiym.
 The name Yahweh (whose pronunciation is debated) is the name of the God of the Bible.
-Throughout the Old Testament, the KJV, and most other translations, translate the Hebrew name Yahweh as “LORD,” in all upper case, and this is the case in Genesis 2:15.
-Following this word is the Hebrw word Elohiym, which is often translated as "God."
+Throughout the Old Testament, the KJV, and most other translations, translate the Hebrew name Yahweh as “LORD,” in all upper-case, and this is the case in Genesis 2:15.
+Following this word is the Hebrew word Elohiym, which is often translated as "God."